How to buy a house out of state

 While it’s possible to do a long-distance move yourself, buying a house out of state and then moving there isn’t as easy as it sounds, so it’s best to hire a reputable moving company.
 When researching movers, aim to compare at least three companies, and read through reviews and verify their credentials and insurance.
 If you’re moving across state lines, confirm that the mover is licensed as an interstate carrier.

 When comparing quotes, keep in mind that the cost can depend on how far the truck needs to travel, the weight of your furnishings and whether you’ll need packing or storage services.
 Ask whether the move will be a partial or full load, and whether it’ll be direct or require multiple stops.
-Be sure these are factored into the quotes so you have accurate estimates for your situation.
+Be sure these are factored into the quotes so you have accurate estimates.

 A remote closing is very much the same as the typical closing; it involves uploading notary documents and your ID online, then connecting with a notary over video.